FAQs

 - What are the public hours and admission rates for Adolphus Busch Hall at 29 Kirkland Street?

-- Can I rent spaces in the new Harvard Art Museums facility for my special event?
+- Can I rent Harvard Art Museums spaces for my wedding or other event?

 - How can I plan a visit to the Art Study Center?

-- What is on view in the new Harvard Art Museums?
+- What is on display in the Harvard Art Museums?

 - How can I stay up to date with the Harvard Art Museums?

-- There are many ways to stay connected to the Harvard Art Museums: sign up for our email newsletter to find out about news and upcoming programs and exhibitions; visit Index magazine, which features weekly stories that take a deeper look into our collections, the work of our staff, and more; and follow us on social media for frequent updates on news, events, and happenings at the museums.
+- There are many ways to stay connected to the Harvard Art Museums: sign up for our email newsletter to find out about news, upcoming programs, and exhibitions; visit Index magazine, which features weekly stories that take a deeper look into our collections, the work of our staff, and more; and follow us on social media for frequent updates on happenings at the museums.
 You can find us on Facebook, Twitter, and Instagram.

 - How can I determine the value of my work of art?